to1vo/Pokedex/README.md

 - Browse through the first 151 Pokemons
 - Look at the stats of a selected Pokemon
 - Sort them in order of name/number
-- Search for Pokemon by name from address bar
+- Search for Pokemon by its name from input box or the address bar

 <img src="https://to1vo.gitlab.io/toivo-lindholm/img/projektit/Pokedex/1.PNG" width="400"><br>
 [Demo of this app](https://pokedex-to1vo.vercel.app/)